 Who are the competitors of Domino's?
-Domino's main competitors are Pizza Hut worldwide, and Papa John's and Little Caesar's in the US, as well as a wide variety of other national or regional brands.
-In the US, Domino's had almost 26% market share in 2017 to 24% for Pizza Hut and 16% for Little Caesars.
+Domino's main competitors are Pizza Hut worldwide, and Papa John's and Little Caesars in the US, as well as a wide variety of other national or regional brands.
+In the US, Domino's had almost 28% market share in 2019 to 23% for Pizza Hut, 16% for Little Caesars and 12% for Papa John's.
 See Restaurants Sector index for other companies

 Account assignments & selected contact information

 Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Adbrands Daily Update 2nd Nov 2020: In a crushing blow to both Crispin Porter & Bogusky and its parent company MDC Partners, the former's most high profile client has pulled its account after 13 years.
 Pizza chain Domino's is to transfer its business to Work In Progress, an independent shop launched four years ago by six former CPB executives, several of whom had previously worked on the Domino's account.
 The killer blow is that the move was prompted not by the quality of CPB's creative but its position within a holding company.
 "I really feel that the independent agency model gives us more flexibility and less distractions," Domino's CMO Art D'Elia told AdAge.
 Coincidentally, Work In Progress is also the agency for another specialist fast-food delivery service, Jimmy John's.